-How to deal with frustration working in UX
+How to deal with frustration when working in UX

 In Part I: Dealing with Frustration in UX, I explored the importance of understanding the problem before we can work on it.